News & Updates

 “…design a regional low-carbon transportation policy proposal that would cap and reduce carbon emissions from the combustion of transportation fuels through a cap-and-invest program or other pricing mechanism… [and]… to complete the policy development process within one year, after which each jurisdiction will decide whether to adopt and implement the policy.”

 TCI Draft Framework

 TCI released a framework for the draft regional policy proposal.
 The proposal addresses reducing greenhouse gas pollution from transportation.
-The draft is available from the jurisdictions participating in the TCI.

 Policy Design Process